mabdulkareem/lav_volume_with_qc/README.md

-Atrial Volume Estimation with Quality Control for Cardiac CT Images using Deep Learning
+A Generalisable Framework for Atrial Volume Estimation for Cardiac CT Images using Deep Learning
 ============

 These codes are the outcome of the following paper (currently under review with JACC: Cardiovascular Imaging): M. Abdulkareem  et. al., 'A Generalisable Framework for Atrial Volume Estimation for Cardiac CT Images using Deep Learning', 2021.